wn-doolittle/caliper-spec/caliper.md

 * `object`: the [SoftwareApplication](#softwareApplication) or [DigitalResource](#digitalResource) that comprises the object of this NavigationEvent MUST be specified.
 Note that DigitalResource is a generic type that is subclassed for greater type specificity.
 Utilize DigitalResource only if no suitable subclass exists to represent the object.

-* `referrer`: the [SoftwareApplication](#softwareApplication) or [DigitalResource](#digitalResource) that comprises the referring context MAY be specified.
+* `referrer`: the [SoftwareApplication](#softwareApplication) or [DigitalResource](#digitalResource) that comprises the referring context SHOULD be specified.
 Note that DigitalResource is a generic type that is subclassed for greater type specificity.
 Utilize DigitalResource only if no suitable subclass exists to represent the referrer.

 #### Example: NavigationEvent navigated to
 ```json